Shaping impactful carbon markets to sustain long-term demand signals

 • Carbon pricing for third countries: How CBAM will affect market competitiveness for major exporters

-• 12:35 Panel discussion: scope 3 offsets and beyond: navigating green fuel investments and credible claims
+• 12:40 Fireside chat: scope 3 offsets and beyond: navigating green fuel investments and credible claims

 • Moving beyond offsetting: contributing to real-world outcomes through value-chain investments